NecipAkgz/fhevm-example-factory/docs/concepts/antipatterns/control-flow.md

 }

 /**
+ * FHE Control Flow Anti-Pattern Tests
- * FHEControlFlowAntiPatterns Example:
+ *
- * This contract highlights the most common mistake in FHE development:
- * trying to use encrypted variables in standard control flow (if/else, while).
+ * Tests the limitations of using encrypted variables in standard EVM control flow.
- * Since the blockchain must execute logic deterministically, it cannot
- * "branch" based on data it cannot see.
+ * Validates proper use of FHE.select for conditional logic instead of branching.
  */
 describe("FHEControlFlowAntiPatterns", function () {
   let contract: FHEControlFlowAntiPatterns;